vitejs/vite/README.md

 npx vite
 ```

+`npx` will automatically install `vite` to `npm`'s global cache before running it.
 Go to `http://localhost:3000`, edit the `.vue` file to see changes hot-updated instantly.

-## How It Works

-Imports are requested by the browser as native ES module imports - there's no bundling.
-The server intercepts requests to `*.vue` files, compiles them on the fly, and sends them back as JavaScript.

 ## Local Installation